-Top 5 Cuisines You Must
+Top 5 Cuisines You Must Try in Bali

 With its time-tested spices and tantalising flavours, Balinese food is a treat to the senses.
 From the signature dishes of hotels and restaurants to the traditional food carts dotting the busy streets, Balinese cuisine is as diverse and interesting as the culture of Indonesia.
 Here is a list of five key dishes you must try when visiting the Island of Gods – Bali.